 3.5 Canadian Transfer Documents.
-Between the date of the Renewal Notification and the Commencement Date, each Party shall execute and delivery the Canadian Transfer Documents and take all other actions required by ANG, NOVA and pursuant to the terms of the tariffs applicable to the Canadian Assigned Capacity in order to transfer and assign the Canadian Assigned Capacity from ECC to Calpine effective on the Commencement Date, such that ANG and NOVA unconditionally release ECC from all liabilities and obligations related to the Canadian Assigned Capacity.
+Between the date of the Renewal Notification and the Commencement Date, each of ECC and Calpine shall execute and delivery the Canadian Transfer Documents and take all other actions required by ANG and NOVA and pursuant to the terms of the tariffs applicable to the Canadian Assigned Capacity in order to transfer and assign the Canadian Assigned Capacity from ECC to Calpine effective on the Commencement Date, such that ANG and NOVA unconditionally and permanently release ECC from all liabilities and obligations related to the Canadian Assigned Capacity.

 article 8 early assignment of capacity